ZCG808/zhuochenggan.github.io/projects/EnvisionLahaina.md

 ### My experience

 - I had an blast working on this project and presenting at HACC 2023.
 The two week i spend working on this project help me realized the amount of material and new tech I can absorb in a short amount of time.
 It is about whether you have the drive to learn and the passion to create a project you are proud of.
+- Through the process of completing this project, I've experienced many challenges, one of them being image upload.
+If we directly store image upload onto our MongoDB it would be oversize and very inefficient, also will not preventing malicious files upload.
+Through hours of research, than I was able to figure out a solution, which was using an external cloud and store a secure link returned by the external cloud, allowing us to store image in a safe and efficient way.

 ## Sample Features